Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “You say you like that now, but just wait until you ask me to edit something you write.”

-His laughter, deep and rich, sounded in the room.
+His laughter, deep and rich, warmed the room.
 “A keen eye is what I’d want in that situation!
 Anyway, let’s not waste any time, shall we?
 My understanding is that you’re inquiring about opportunities in the IAS.
-And as we’ve already discussed, I’m willing to give you a place there.”
+As we’ve already discussed, I’m willing to give you a place there.”

 “I’m just trying to get some more information at this point,” Daria said, shifting in place.
 She realized she had no idea what she needed from this conversation.

 Armand nodded.
-He walked toward his desk and took a seat, taking out a few papers.
+He walked toward his candlelit desk and took a few papers from a stack on top.
 “The good news is, we’ll be launching another expedition sooner than I’d hoped.
 The IAS—and more importantly, its backers in the Elder Council—were impressed with our findings.”

 “Another trip to Arkngthand?”